Devotional Banner

 Psalm 30

-1 I will extol thee, O Lord; for thou hast lifted me up, and hast not made my foes to rejoice over me.
+1 A Psalm and Song at the dedication of the house of David.
+I will extol thee, O LORD; for thou hast lifted me up, and hast not made my foes to rejoice over me.

 5 For his anger endureth but a moment; in his favour is life: weeping may endure for a night, but joy cometh in the morning.